 All properties were internally or externally valued using a discounted cash flow method based on contractual or market-related rent receivable.
-External valuations were obtained for certain properties as at 30 June 2016, amounting to 43% (2015: 34%) of the portfolio for the company.
+External valuations were obtained for certain properties as at 30 June 2016, amounting to 43% of the portfolio for the company.
+No external valuations were obtained as at 30 June 2017.
 Eris Property Group (Eris) is responsible for the internal valuations of the company.
 Their valuators hold recognised and relevant professional qualifications and have recent experience in the location and category of the investment property being valued.

-Change in f air value

-Assumptions Base assumption Change in assumption Decrease in assumption Increase in assumption
+Base Change in Change in fair value

+Assumptions assumptions assumptions

+assumption •

 Rm Rm

-Capitalisation rate 7% - 11% 10% 621 (285)
+Capitalisation rate 9% - 10% 10% 126 (103)

-Discount rate 12% - 16% 10% 449 (305)
+Discount rate 12% - 16% 10% 82 (108)

-Capitalisation and discount rates (2015: 7% - 11% and 12.5% - 15.5% respectively) used reflect the security of the income and covenant of strength from the existing tenants.
+Capitalisation and discount rates (2016: 7% - 11% and 12% - 16% respectively) used reflect the security of the income and covenant of strength from the existing tenants.
 For valuation purposes, existing lease agreements and subsequent expected rentals are used to determine the fair value of each building.